How Bad Is It If You Forget To Take A Birth Control Pill?

-You carry your pills in your bag at all times.
-You set an alarm.
-You even set a follow-up alarm in case you snooze your first alarm.
-But alas, you are a human being who makes mistakes, and sometimes you forget to take your daily birth control pill.
-Realising you forgot for even one day can make rational people panic.
-Realistically, though, what could happens if you forget to take a birth control pill?
+If you're on birth control and trying to avoid an unwanted pregnancy, you're most likely pretty meticulous about not missing a dose.
+You carry the pill with you everywhere.
+You set alarms and follow-up alarms, and you leave clever notes for yourself around your home and office.
+But alas, you're only human and sometimes you might miss a day or two of your birth control.

-"You can get pregnant," says Taraneh Shirazian, MD, assistant professor in the Department of Obstetrics and Gynaecology at NYU Langone Medical Center.
-That sounds a little extreme, and possibly scary if you're not trying to get pregnant (which you presumably aren't, if you're taking the pill) — and it's certainly not guaranteed.
-It's not like the stork will come and make you pregnant just because you missed a pill, but technically you could get pregnant.
-Hormonal birth control pills are supposed to suppress ovulation, so that you won't release an egg to be fertilised.
-So if you miss a pill, "you could ovulate, and that's the problem," Dr. Shirazian says.
+"You can get pregnant," says Taraneh Shirazian, MD, assistant professor in the Department of Obstetrics and Gynecology at NYU Langone Medical Center.
+That sounds a little extreme, and possibly scary, but if you miss a dose of your pill it's a possibility.

 Advertisement